richardhahahaha/antispoofing.lbp/doc/howto.rst

 III.
 CLASSIFICATION WITH LINEAR DISCRIMINANT ANALYSIS (LDA)
 -----------------------------------------------------------

 The classification with LDA is performed using the script `script/ldatrain_lbp.py`.
 It makes use of the scripts `ml/lda.py`, `ml\pca.py` (if PCA reduction is performed on the data) and `ml\norm.py` (if the data need to be normalized).
 The default input and output directories are `./lbp_features` and `./res`.
-To execute the script with the default parameters, call:
+To execute the script with prior PCA dimensionality reduction as is done in the paper, call:

 .. code-block:: shell

-  $ ./bin/ldatrain_lbp.py
+  $ ./bin/ldatrain_lbp.py -r

 To see all the options for this script, just type `--help` at the command line.